Skip Navigation: Avoid going through Home page links and jump straight to content

 Modifications to SPICE Kernels

-All users of SPICE may "modify" kernels received from any source, although such modifications must be limited to the few appropriate actions (see "Intro to Kernels" in the SPICE tutorial collection).
-Such self-modfied kernels should be annotated with appropriate metadata (see "metadata" tutorial) and validated before being used by yourself or distributed to others.
+All users of SPICE may "modify" kernels received from any source, although such modifications must be limited to appropriate actions (see "Intro to Kernels" in the SPICE tutorial collection).
+Such self-modified kernels should be annotated with appropriate metadata (see "comments" tutorial) and validated before being used by yourself or distributed to others.
 The file name must also be changed to help avoid confusion.

 Commercial Use of SPICE

-Use of SPICE components in commercial products is allowed.
+Use of SPICE components in commercial products is allowed, subject to the substantial restrictions on user support noted under "Getting Help from NAIF" above.
 No fees or licensing are required.
 Acknowledgement of the use of NASA's SPICE system is encouraged.
-Please contact the NAIF Manager if you have questions.

 Questions on Rules ?

-If you have any questions about the rules and requests listed above please contact the NAIF Manager or other NASA official before using SPICE components.
+If you have any questions about the rules and requests listed above please contact the NAIF Manager or a cognizant NASA official before using SPICE components.